wonize/biruni/docs/src/references/init.md

 ## Biruni Story Builder

 After installing Biruni, the next step is initializing.
-This involves creating and setting up your plugins and default data.
+This involves creating a new Store and setting up your plugins and default data.

-The primary function you'll use is the `biruni` directive, which is also aliased as `defineBiruni`, `defineStore`, or simply `biruni`.
+The primary function you'll use is the `biruni()` directive, which is also aliased as `defineBiruni()`, `defineStore()`, or simply `biruni()`.
 Additionally, there is a class-based builder named `Biruni`.

 > ![NOTE]
 > we recommending to using directive function instead of builder class